-There were no changes in the Company's approach to capital management during the period ended December 31, 2015 and year ended March 31, 2015.
+There were no changes in the Company's approach to capital management during the periods ended December 31, 2016 and 2015.
 The Company is not subject to externally imposed capital requirements.

-9. FINANCIAL INSTRUMENTS AND RISK MANAGEMENT
+8. FINANCIAL INSTRUMENTS AND RISK MANAGEMENT

-The Company's financial instruments comprise cash and cash equivalents, accounts receivable, advances to shareholder, accounts payable and accrued liabilities and long-term debt.
+The Company's financial instruments comprise cash, accounts receivable, accounts payable and accrued liabilities and long-term debt.
 The fair values of these financial instruments approximate their carrying values, unless otherwise noted, due to their short-term maturities or interest rates which management believes approximates those of similar instruments in the current market.
 Except as otherwise noted, the Company is not exposed to significant risks in relation to its financial instruments.

 The Company's risk management policies are established to identify and analyze the Company's risk, to set appropriate risk limits and controls, and to monitor risks and adherence to limits.
 Risk management policies and systems are reviewed regularly to reflect changes in market conditions and the Company's activities.
-There have been no changes to the Company's exposure to risks in respect of its financial instruments, and there have been no changes in respect of management's objectives, policies and processes in the management of its financial instruments from that of the prior reporting year.
+There have been no changes to the Company's exposure to risks in respect of its financial instruments, and there have been no changes in respect of management's objectives, policies and processes in the management of its financial instruments from that of the prior reporting period.